1231635-Amorim/UrbanParkitekts/docs/sprintC/us020/04.tests-and-implementation/Readme.md

 ## 6. Integration and Demo

-* Added a new option on the Employee menu to register a green space.
+* Introduced a new feature in the Employee menu to facilitate the registration of green spaces.
-* Bootstrapped some green spaces when the system starts for demo purposes.
+* Automatically populated some green spaces upon system initialization for demonstration purposes.

 ## 7. Observations